They say…

 Beer picks

 • ’t IJ Speciale Vlo 7%, Amsterdam, North Holland.
-No half measures for this house beer, a big, vivid golden ale with sweetish body, bready yeast, hop and powerful coriander notes.
+No half measures for this house beer, a big, vivid golden ale with sweetish body, bready yeast, bitter hop and powerful coriander notes.

 • De Molen 1914 Porter 5.8%, Bodegraven, South Holland.
-Limited production authentic chocolate biscuit and roast from restlessly inventive rising international star.
+Limited production authentic chocolate biscuit and roast porter from restlessly inventive rising international star.

 • St Christoffel Blond 5%, Roermond, Limburg.
 One of the world’s best pale lagers, unfiltered, unpasteurised, long, dry and packed with peachy malt and intoxicating hops.